How (and why) to save data generated in a notebook to workspace storage

 • Updated

-Your Jupyter Cloud Environment includes a detachable persistent disk (PD) that maintains generated data even when you re-create the virtual machine (VM).
+Your Jupyter Cloud Environment includes a detachable persistent disk (PD) that stores generated data even if you re-create the environment's virtual machine (VM).
 Sometimes, though, you will want to copy your data to more permanent cloud storage: e.g., when archiving data, or to allow collaborators or workflows access.
 This article describes how to move data from Jupyter VM storage to a Google bucket (including your workspace storage) when working in notebooks in Terra.

 Interested in a deeper dive?
-Terra's Cloud Environment To understand what's happening in the backend and why notebooks and RStudio analyses have these characteristics, see this article about key notebook components or this article about key notebook operations.
+Terra's Cloud Environment To understand what's happening on the back end and why notebooks and RStudio analyses have these characteristics, see this article about key notebook components or this article about key notebook operations.

 Why copy generated data to workspace storage?